pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/iam.md

 Pulumi Crosswalk for AWS in TypeScript defines [the `aws.iam.PolicyDocument` interface]( /registry/packages/aws/api-docs/iam) to add strong type checking to your policy documents.
-By using this type, we will know at compile time whether we've mistyped an attribute:
+By using this type, you will know at compile time whether you've mistyped an attribute:

 ```typescript
 {{< example-program-snippet path="aws-iam-strongly-typed" language="typescript" from="1" to="15" >}}
 ```

-This policy object can then be used to configure a variety of IAM objects, as we will see below.
-For example, we can use the above policy to configure an IAM role that permits an assume role action for a given principal:
+This policy object can then be used to configure a variety of IAM objects, as you will see below.
+For example, you can use the above policy to configure an IAM role that permits an assume role action for a given principal:

 ```typescript